Joint Aircraft Recovery and Transportation Squadron

 The Joint Aircraft Recovery and Transportation Squadron (JARTS), informally known as Crash and Smash, is a combined Royal Navy and Royal Air Force squadron that is tasked with the recovery and surface transportation of aircraft under the aegis of the British military framework.
 The squadron operates worldwide, and recovering aircraft from post-crash incidents is a large part of their work.
-Whilst they are a component of the British military, they may be asked to attend and recover aircraft from non-military incidents (such as the 2015 Shoreham Airshow crash) as they have a Memorandum of Understanding with the UK's Air Accident Investigation Branch (AAIB).
+Whilst they are a component of the British military, they may be asked to attend and recover aircraft from non-military incidents (such as the 2015 Shoreham Airshow crash) as they have a Memorandum of Understanding with the UK's Air Accidents Investigation Branch (AAIB).

 History

 Background

 Personnel of No. 53 Repair and Salvage Unit in the Western Desert while transporting salvaged Hawker Hurricane fuselages to Helwan, Egypt during the Second World War.

 Assessing, salvaging, repairing and transporting crashed aircraft was the responsibility of No.'s 49, 58, 60 & 71 Maintenance Units during the Second World War.
 Gradually, 71 MU took over all responsibility for this task worldwide as well as carrying out routine aircraft transportation.
 This was strengthened as the other MU's were disbanded.
 71 MU was formed in July 1940 at Slough with elements taken from 49 MU at RAF Faygate.
 The unit was moved to RAF Bicester in 1953.
 In 1976 the unit merged with 60 MU to form the Repair and Salvage Squadron (RSS) at RAF Abingdon.
 The RSS was moved to RAF St Athan in 1992 where it stayed for 15 years.